mantidproject/mantidimaging/docs/markdown/features_impl.md

 <!-- /TOC -->

-# Implementation design for ISIS_Imaging GUI
+# Implementation design for MantidImaging GUI
 The user requirements for the interface have been listed [here](https://github.com/mantidproject/mantidimaging/wiki/High-Level-User-Requirements-and-Use-Cases) and have been reviewed and confirmed by the imaging scientists.

 The development requirements, following from the user requirements, are listed [here](https://github.com/mantidproject/mantidimaging/wiki/High-Level-Development-Requirements-and-Guidelines)